matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Prerequisites

-- You have `yarn` package manager installed, npm examples will be added soon.
+- A Node installation with `yarn` package manager installed.
 - You are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [quickstart tutorial](../../dev/building-on-zksync/hello-world.md).
 - You have a wallet with sufficient Göerli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
 We recommend using [our faucet from the zkSync portal](https://goerli.portal.zksync.io/faucet).
 - You know how to get your [private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).